serengetijade/JavaScript/Angular-WebApp-Project/README.md

 Components were added to provide a template for the object, any methods needed, and the required metadata.
 For example, the [productListComponent](https://github.com/serengetijade/JavaScript/blob/main/Angular-WebApp-Project/src/app/products/productListComponent.ts) was created to display the entire list of available products, as well as handle various user actions.

-In order to organize the application, objects and componenets were arranged into modules.
+In order to organize the application, objects and components were arranged into modules.
 Each module was assigned the relevant imports and declarations so as to keep things organized.
-For shared modules, such as the starRating component, exports were added to share that modules componenets, directives, and/or pipes with other modules. https://github.com/serengetijade/JavaScript/blob/49e75dcb5ed45b87922736ff61fe3be171e3bb42/Angular-WebApp-Project/src/app/shared/shared.module.ts#L6-L11
+For shared modules, such as the starRating component, exports were added to share that modules components , directives, and/or pipes with other modules. https://github.com/serengetijade/JavaScript/blob/49e75dcb5ed45b87922736ff61fe3be171e3bb42/Angular-WebApp-Project/src/app/shared/shared.module.ts#L6-L11

 ## Life cycle hooks